eliasmurcray/jsontok/README.md

 };
 ```

-The tokens all have a anonymous union attached to them that allow you to get data from it depending on the type.
+The tokens all have an anonymous union attached to them that allow you to get data from it depending on the type.

 ```c
 // struct JsonToken *token;